SapitoSucio/froggo-guides/docs/script_commands.md

 id.
 It will do nothing whatsoever if the view ID is below 4047.
 Getting it to run will actually just crash the client.

-It could be a real gem if it can be gotten to actually do what it's supposed to do, but this will only happen in a later SVN revision.
+It could be a real gem if it can be gotten to actually do what It's supposed to do, but this will only happen in a later SVN revision.

 Empty **<NPC name\>** means attached NPC.